gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 Audience is developers that are using the Gradle daemon.

 - Review and update performance tests to measure this and lock in improvements.
+    - Incremental build for large Java project
+    - Incremental build for project with large dependency graph
-- Profile to validate the following plan:
+- Profile to validate the following plan.

+### Potential improvements

+Up-to-date checks

+- Fix hotspots identified by profiling
 - Reuse the result of directory scanning
 - Don't scan input directory multiple times when executing a task
 - Improve in-heap cache management to evict entries that aren't likely to be used, such as when switching builds.
 - Don't cache the result of `PatternSpec` evaluation.
 It's now faster to evaluate each time than cache the result

-- Profile and improve dependency resolution speed, in particular when nothing has changed.
+Dependency resolution

+- Fix hotspots identified by profiling
 - Reuse resolution result for configuration that has same inputs as another.
 - Reuse resolution result across builds.

+## Notes

+Various notes collected from old design specs.

 ### Dependency resolution result reuse

-Some notes:

 Results are reused when all is true: